jina-ai/clip-as-service/docs/user-guides/faq.md

   - Is there a firewall on the client side that restricts the port?
   - Is the security group (on Cloud providers) correctly configured?

-Why "CLIP-as-service" why not "CLIP-as-a-service"
+Why 'CLIP-as-service' why not 'CLIP-as-a-service'
 : Kind of pay homage to BERT-as-service.
 It is not about grammatically correct anyhow.

 What happened to the BERT-as-service.